ghastlymirror/ghastlyastro/src/content/blog/toontown-rewritten-review.md

 ![ a cartoon blue cat showing several flowers](/images/2022/toongarden.jpg#center)

 This is also the place where I get to visit my very own pet called a doodle!
-This however the only place players get to see them besides combat.
+This however is the only place players get to see them besides combat.
 They can be fed here, be played with and even teach them tricks.
 Doodles can also be called to aid in battle with their tricks so training is important.

 They often come in different colors, body parts, and personality traits, and can be bought at the pet store.
 The options for available pets often change every day, and that´s depending on if a specific doodle was bought.